peixetlift/Peixetlift.github.io/_posts/2021-07-25-Command-Line-Rainbow.md

 Here is where the real magic happens.
 I'll have to break this down into different sections once again so that it can be well understood :

 The first thing I'm doing after obtaining the columns is checking if the number is odd or even.
+This step will let me add a "speed feature" by echoing either one or two "coloured spaces" on each loop iteration.
 * * *
 ```bat
 set /A mod=%cols% %% 2